What is the Office of Foreign Assets Control?

 The process typically begins with executive orders or laws related to a particular issue, such as a terrorist organization’s attempt to purchase weapons of mass destruction.
 Sometimes the actions taken by the Office of Foreign Assets Control are in coordination with the United Nations (UN) or foreign allied initiatives.
 OFAC’s role in these cases is to develop programs that help achieve the intended objective.

-See also What is the Prospectus Directive?
+See also What factors affect the GDP classification?

 OFAC’s actions may have the potential to affect the general public.
 Certain programs, for example, involve subjecting certain parties, such as drug dealers, to prohibited transaction rules.
 When this happens, Americans lose the right to engage in financial or business dealings with these people.
 Americans, according to the Treasury Department, can be US citizens and aliens residing anywhere in the world, persons on US soil, and incorporated entities operating in the United States.